home letterboxd sign my guestbook! coaster credits + reviews tory's trinket shelf

 about me

 hi!
 I'm Tory.
-I'm a lover of alternative fashion, horror, physical media, trinkets, and cats.
+I'm a lover of alternative fashion, horror, theme parks, trinkets, and cats.

 currently